-Committee and the House Natural Resources Committee every 90 days following. - Committee and the House Natural Resources Committee every 90 days following the date of enactment until September 30, 2011 on the status and progress of projects and activities funded by this Act with respect to compliance with National Environmental Policy Act requirements and documentation.
+(c) The President shall report to the Senate Environment and Public Works Committee and the House Natural Resources Committee every 90 days following the date of enactment until September 30, 2011 on the status and progress of projects and activities funded by this Act with respect to compliance with National Environmental Policy Act requirements and documentation.

 On May 15, 2009, the President assigned his reporting responsibility under Subsection 1609(c) to the Chair of CEQ.
-CEQ issued guidance and instructions and has worked with the Executive Branch departments and agencies on reporting the status and progress of NEPA
+CEQ issued guidance and instructions and has worked with the Executive Branch departments and agencies on reporting the status and progress of NEPA compliance for projects and activities receiving ARRA funds.
+This report provides the status and progress of NEPA compliance for activities funded under Division A of ARRA as reported by 15 Departments and 9 Independent Agencies through September 30, 2011.
+The report does not include funds used to administer or oversee the ARRA funding (e.g., funding for Inspector General oversight).

-As of March 31, 2011, nearly 274,000 projects and activities receiving ARRA funds were reported.
-This is an increase of approximately 2,000 funded projects and activities since the previous report.
+As of September 30, 2011, the departments and agencies reported 275,636 projects and activities receiving ARRA funds.
+This is an increase of approximately 880 funded projects and activities since the previous report.

 CEQ and the Executive Branch departments and agencies receiving ARRA appropriations continue to work together to facilitate timely and effective NEPA implementation and compliance.
 The NEPA work continues to demonstrate environmental stewardship and commitment to the sustainability goals embodied in many of the provisions of ARRA.
-Most agencies have worked through their "shovel ready" projects which had completed environmental analyses and were fully permitted, approved, and ready for implementation.
-Attention and work are focused on projects and activities that further ARRA goals and can be expeditiously developed and reviewed for implementation by the end of the fiscal year.

-Overall, the departments and agencies continue to report the timely completion of NEPA reviews that inform decisions on projects and activities receiving ARRA funds and position the agencies to implement those projects and activities in an environmentally sound manner.
+The departments and agencies reported the timely completion of NEPA reviews that inform decisions on projects and activities receiving ARRA funds and position the agencies to implement those projects and activities in an environmentally sound manner.
 No department or agency has reported instances of substantial delays related to NEPA reviews to CEQ.
-Agencies continue to meet the challenges of administering programs and projects that were dramatically expanded by ARRA funding by providing tools (e.g., checklists, templates) and additional guidance to help program and project managers deliver projects and activities while meeting their environmental requirements.
-Examples of agencies implementing NEPA efficiencies include the development of programmatic analyses to meet NEPA compliance requirements for multiple projects and activities, resulting in the expeditious completion of subsequent specific projects and activities.
+Agencies met the challenges of administering programs and projects that were dramatically expanded by ARRA funding by providing tools (e.g., checklists, templates) and additional guidance to help program and project managers deliver projects and activities while meeting their environmental review requirements.
+Examples of agencies implementing NEPA efficiencies include the development of programmatic analyses to meet NEPA compliance requirements for multiple projects and activities, resulting in the expeditious completion of these and subsequent projects and activities.